Conduelo, Duchess of Marlborough née Vanderbilt, from Country House Camera by Christopher Simon Sykes.

 But, as Anne Sebba writes in her Persephone Preface, ‘money was only one recommendation; being young and beautiful – able to invigorate the bloodlines – counted too’, so that by the time The Shuttle was published, as Ann Thwaite points out in her recently re-issued life of Frances Hodgson Burnett, ‘it was to be estimated that more than five hundred American women had married titled foreigners and some $220 million had gone with them to Europe.’

 One of the first and best known of all the Anglo-American matrimonial alliances was that of Jennie Jerome to Lord Randolph Churchill (Anne Sebba’s new biography of Jennie will be published this autumn); their son, Winston Churchill, was to be the most illustrious offspring of all such transatlantic matches.
-Another well-known American heiress was Consuelo Vanderbilt, whose picture is on the cover of this Biannually.
-When she married the 9th Duke of Marlborough (Winston Churchill’s cousin) in 1895, her dowry was said to be in the region of two and a half million dollars, and was used to renovate Blenheim Palace.
+Another well-known American heiress was Consuelo Vanderbilt, whose picture is reproduced above.
+When she married the 9th Duke of Marlborough (Winston Churchill's cousin) in 1895, her dowry was said to be in the region of two and a half million dollars, and was used to renovate Blenheim Palace.

 Also available as a Persephone eBook.

 Endpapers taken from 'Tulip Tree', a roller-printed cotton designed by Lewis F Day for Turnbull and Stockdale in 1903.